enclustra/en_cl_fix/README.md

 ## General Information

-*en_cl_fix* is a multi-language fixed-point math library for FPGA and ASIC development.
+*en_cl_fix* is a free, open-source, multi-language fixed-point math library for FPGA and ASIC development.

-It provides fixed-point functionality in both HDL (currently VHDL) and software languages (currently Python and MATLAB).
-This allows fixed-point algorithms to be designed, modelled and evaluated in software, before committing to the HDL implementation.
-Similarly, HDL implementations can be easily verified in simulation and/or hardware by comparing the simulation/hardware output with the bit-true software model's output.

-This library provides only low-level fixed-point functionality such as basic arithmetic (addition, multiplication, etc) and number format conversions (with rounding and saturation).
+It provides low-level fixed-point functionality in both HDL and software languages.
+This includes basic arithmetic (addition, multiplication, etc) and number format conversions (with rounding and saturation).
+Some high-level usage examples can be found, for example, in the [psi_fix](https://github.com/paulscherrerinstitute/psi_fix) library, which internally uses *en\_cl\_fix* for its fixed-point arithmetic.

-This library supports arbitrary precision, but software executes faster for bit-widths ≤ 53 bits.
+This library supports arbitrary precision, but typically executes faster for bit-widths ≤ 53 bits.

+### Supported Languages

+The currently supported langauges are:

+- VHDL<sup>\*</sup>
+- Python
+- MATLAB

+<sup>\*</sup>All RTL code is VHDL-93 compliant (for maximum compatibility with synthesis toolchains).
+Testbenches are VHDL-2008 compliant.

+SystemVerilog support is under active development in 2024.
+However, weak toolchain support for SystemVerilog is proving to be a significant barrier.

+C++ support

 ## License
 This library is free and open-source.